smart-data-models/incubated/WaterNetworkManagement/Simulation/SimulationScenario/doc/spec.md

 -   `hasSimulationResult` : The ID of the network used in the simulation

     -   Attribute type: `Relationship`.
-Reference to an entity of type `Network`
+Reference to an entity of type `SimulationResult`
     -   Attribute metadata Properties:
         -   `{{metadata Property name}}` : {{Metadata Property Description}}
     -   Mandatory